 Enhancing the development of mutual support

 Residency is accomplished in several ways.
-Students are required to attend 12-week summer semesters during which 9 semester hours are earned each of the first two summers of the program.
+Students are required to attend 12-week summer semesters during which 9 semester hours are earned in the first summer and 4 semester hours in the second summer of the program.
 During the first summer, students will live on campus for approximately one week for an intensive foundations course in creative leadership.
-Over the first 15 months of the program, students will work in a partnership with a doctoral faculty mentor and their own employer as the student utilizes research gained from the program to propose and implement an actual design or redesign of a facet of the student's organization which is sub optimal.
+Over the first 15 months of the program, students will work in a partnership with a doctoral faculty mentor and their own employer as the student uses research gained from the program to propose and implement an actual design or redesign of a facet of the student's organization which is sub optimal.
 Throughout the program students attend classes and related activities during consecutive semesters with other members of the cohort.
 Ashland's approach to residency builds relationships among members of the cohort, faculty, and other professionals while, at the same time, offers options to accommodate the work schedules of students.

 Examples of Course Schedules